Ostorlab Github Action

 Ostorlab Github actions takes the following inputs:

-scan_profile, which is a required option that specifies the scan profile, it can be fast scan for fast static analysis only or full_scan for full static, dynamic and backend coverage.
+, which is a required option that specifies the scan profile, it can be fast scan for fast static analysis only, full_scan for full static, dynamic and backend coverage, or full_web_scan for web application scanning.

-asset_type, a required option which specifies the target asset type, for example, Android APK or iOS IPA.
+, a required option which specifies the target asset type, for example, Android APK, iOS IPA, or link for web applications.

-target, a required option.
-It's a target file to scan.
+, a required option.
+It's a target file to scan or URL for web applications.

 You can supply your SBOM or Lock files to enhance the scan analysis, to do so use the extra input to pass SBOM, for example to add package lock dot json file use the following example: